- Why are local educational agencies (LEAs) required

 - Are LEAs required to provide the CDE with a copy of the SARC for each of the LEA's schools?

-No. EC Section 33126 requires LEAs to provide the CDE with an accurate link to the Web site address where the LEA has posted its SARCs.
+Yes.
+EC Section 33126 requires LEAs to provide the CDE with an accurate link to the Web site address where the LEA has posted its SARCs.
 EC Section 33126 also requires the CDE to maintain a centralized set of links to these LEA Web sites to facilitate public access to SARCs.
-SARC Coordinators are required to inform the CDE of the LEA's SARC Web site address by completing the form Update Your SARC Web Site Link [http://www3.cde.ca.gov/sarcupdate/link.aspx] available on the CDE SARC Web page [http://www.cde.ca.gov/ta/ac/sa/].
+In order to ensure uniformity and access by the public, LEAs must upload their completed SARC .PDF file to the CDE SARC Web Application [http://www.sarconline.org/] or complete their SARCs using the CDE SARC Web Application [http://www.sarconline.org/] .
+In addition to submitting their SARCs to the CDE, the LEAs/schools may link directly to the SARC Web Application [http://www.sarconline.org/] Web page from their LEA/school Web sites to be compliant with law.

 - Are SARCs required to be prepared and disseminated in languages other than English?